mikependon/RepoDB/Docs/pages/cache.rst

 .. highlight:: c#

 The library supports caching when querying a data from the database.
 By the default, the `RepoDb.MemoryCache` is being used by the library.
-Given the name itself, the library works with memory caching by default.
+Given the name itself, the library only works with memory caching by default.
 A cache is only working on `Query` operation of the repository.

 A cache key is important in order for the caching to cache the object.
 It should be unique to every cache item.